pyOpenSci/pyopensci.github.io/_posts/2022-11-21-what-makes-a-python-package-healthy.md

 ### But what constitutes maintenance?

 How do we measure degree of maintenance?
-Number of issues being addressed And closed?
+Number of issues being addressed and closed?
 Average commits each month, quarter or year?

 This could be a relative metrics too.
 Some package maintainers may spend lots of time on issues or have too many to handle quickly as Melissa